Benefits of Acupuncture

-- Research has demonstrated that it can have direct and lasting positive effects on the body’s neurological (nervous), endocrine (hormonal), and immunological (disease-fighting) systems.
+- Research has demonstrated that acupuncture can have direct and lasting positive effects on the body’s neurological (nervous), endocrine (hormonal), and immunological (disease-fighting) systems.
 In 1998, a Consensus-Conference Panel of the National Institutes of Health (NIH) found that acupuncture is an effective non-invasive modality in treating a variety of medical and pain problems, including migraines, osteoarthritis, and infertility.

-What Conditions Can Be Treated with Acupuncture?
+What Conditions Can It Treat?

-At the Kaplan Center acupuncture is also used by people who are looking for a natural, alternative way to reduce the signs of aging and improve inner vitality for a healthy appearance to their face.
+Acupuncture is also used by people who are looking for a natural, alternative way to reduce the signs of aging and improve inner vitality for a healthy appearance to their face.
 Cosmetic Acupuncture provides a non-toxic, non-surgical way of looking and feeling your best at any age.

 Rebecca Berkson is a licensed acupuncturist and is NCCAOM Board certified in Acupuncture and Oriental Medicine.
 Her training includes traditional Chinese medicine coupled with anatomy and clinical sciences to provide the safest and most effective care to patients.
 Rebecca has also studied with teachers in different practices of acupuncture including traditional Chinese medicine, Five Element, and various styles of Japanese acupuncture.

-Acupuncture services at the Kaplan Center are available for both patients and non-patients.
+Acupuncture services at The Kaplan Center are available for both patients and non-patients.
 Please call (703) 532-4892 if you would like to schedule an appointment.

 We are here for you, and we want to help.

 Our goal is to return you to optimal health as soon as possible.
 To schedule an appointment please call: 703-532-4892 x2